uriel1998/ytcs/README.md

 - If the downloaded XML is valid but identical to the existing cached XML, the old file is kept in place so unchanged feeds do not get a fresh mtime and do not trigger unnecessary rebuild work.
 - `--addsub` clears grouped and time caches so they rebuild on next use.
 - Playback still passes `--mark-watched` to `yt-dlp`, and `ytcs` also records local watched state in `watched_files.txt` after the playback pipeline exits.
+- `--kast` / `-k` switches playback from `mpv` to `catt cast`, always using the full resolved URL.
 - Direct URL playback no longer emits stray video-id output when `LOUD=0`, and invalid URL parsing is now routed through the normal loud/quiet behavior.
+- Short-option compatibility was preserved for older tags by keeping `-c` assigned to chronological browsing and using `-k` for casting instead.
 - Feed-fetch `curl` errors are now suppressed when `LOUD=0`, so quiet mode stays quiet during refresh failures.
 - During playback, `ytcs` updates local watched markers inline in `grouped_data.txt` and `time_data.txt` when those cache files exist.
 - Watched-state marking is now done with an in-memory watched-id map instead of repeated `grep` scans of `watched_files.txt`, which reduces formatting overhead on larger lists.